Background & Philosophy

 In turn the safer environment attracts more wildlife to the area, which will eat yet more pests

-Just to reiterate, our products DO NOT KILL, anything!
+Just to reiterate, our products DO NOT HARM, anything!